Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 To support stacks extensibility, the deployments API needs to return additional data about extensible resources.
 It needs to return extensions with their configurations and the resources deployed to those extensions.
 Extensible resources need to be linked to extensions.
-This can be done with the key: extension name, extension version, and config hash.
+This can be done with the key: extension name, extension version, and config ID.
 It is possible the key may match to multiple extensions with differing config instructions, but this is an edge case.

 Deployment GET: